alexKotz-koz/CPBS7712_Prelim_Day3_v2/README.md

 # CPBS Prelims Day 3
 > Metagenomic Sequence Assembler and Virome Characterizer

-**Goal:** Develop a general method for characterizing the viral communities in a metagenomic sample.
+**Goal:** Develop a general method for characterizing the virome (viral communities) in a metagenomic sample.
 The input to your method is a short-read fastq file containing sequences from a metagenomic sample.
+The output to your method should be a report characterizing the virome, which would be useful to researchers, clinicians, and/or public health officials working in pandemic preparedness.

 The outline of this project is as follows:
 1. Read in the metagenomic sample (.fastq) and known viruses (.fasta)